microsoft/CCF/sphinx/source/ledger.rst

 Ledger
 ======

 The ledger is the persistent distributed append-only record of the transactions that have been executed by the network.
-It is written by the leader when a transaction is committed and replicated to all followers which maintain their own duplicated copy.
+It is written by the primary when a transaction is committed and replicated to all backups which maintain their own duplicated copy.

 A node writes its ledger to a file as specified by the ``--ledger-file`` command line argument.

 Ledger encryption
 -----------------

-Each entry in the ledger corresponds to a transaction (or delta) committed by the leader's key-value store.
+Each entry in the ledger corresponds to a transaction (or delta) committed by the primary's key-value store.

 When a transaction is committed, each affected ``Store::Map`` is serialised in different security domains (i.e. public or private), based on the policy set when the ``Store::Map`` was created (default is private).
 Public ``Store::Map`` are serialised and stored in the ledger as plaintext while private ``Store::Map`` are serialised and encrypted before being stored.